Grow your own peppers

 It is also important to remember to water and fertilize regularly.

-Generally, I prefer to grow varieties that give smaller fruits.
-In my experience, varieties with smaller fruits ripen faster and give a bigger harvest.
+Generally, you might prefer to grow varieties that yield smaller fruits.
+In your experience, varieties with smaller fruits tend to ripen faster and provide a larger harvest.
 They are also easy to pick and eat day by day.
-Here is a list of some of my favorites that I have grown with great result.
+Here’s a list of some favorites that you might find rewarding to grow.

 1. Mini ‘Hamik’